Logo

 Global consequences

 The Netherlands is a small country that has participated on the world stage of science and innovation well above its weight.
-Now we are in danger of sinking into mediocrity.
-Cuts to education and research are not only reducing the Netherlands' scientific capacity but also its competitiveness in the European and world markets.
-If the Netherlands does not continue to cherish its traditional role as a major player and continue to invest strategically in knowledge and innovation, it runs the risk of becoming a marginal country in the world of the knowledge economy.
+Now, we are in danger of sinking into mediocrity.
+Cuts to education and research are reducing the Netherlands' scientific capacity and competitiveness in the European and world markets.
+Suppose the Netherlands does not continue to cherish its traditional role as a major player and continue to invest strategically in knowledge and innovation.
+In that case, it runs the risk of becoming a marginal country in the world of the knowledge economy.

 20180926_142855.jpg